On this page

 Aggression and violence against employees

 You are obliged to protect your employees against aggression and violence in the workplace.
 Acts of aggression can be physical or verbal and can be committed by colleagues, customers or patients.
 As an employer you must take measures to prevent this from happening.
 You must also arrange for shelter, support and aftercare.
-You can evaluate your anti-aggression and anti-violence initiative using the (Dutch-language) self-assessment system (Zelfinspectie Aanpak Agressie en Geweld).
+You can evaluate your anti-aggression and anti-violence initiative using the Dutch-language self-assessment system (Werkdruk en ongewenst gedrag).
 The results of this assessment can help you to make improvements where necessary.

 Testing employees for alcohol and drugs use